JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 Does that mean you should start playing Rugby.. well no but hopefully I have gotten my point across.

 Further reading :

 Although focused on gaining strength via bodyweight exercises it.
 It is rather a large book

 Prehab / Structure of a workout

 And understanding cycles of training

+Confused?

+diagram of venn diagrams

+you need build a fondation of enudrance and strength